Case Setup

 8. From the Property Editor, activate Ground Configuration > Enable BL Suction, change the Ground Configuration > Location reference to Origin, and paste the copied value into Ground Configuration > Distance.
 This will set the Wall Boundary Condition of the ground upstream of that location to Slip Wall.

-9. Make sure Ground Configuration > Enable Ground Patch is also enabled.
+9. Make sure Ground Configuration > Enable Ground Patch is also enabled and its length has been adjusted accordingly with the new BL Suction location.

 10. Click on the Model Browser > Belts icon to hide the belts.